 It’s best to build a strong team where employees genuinely care about each other and check in on each other’s well-being.

-Creating separate spaces at work where employees can meditate, read and reflect helps to preserve their state of mind.
+Create separate spaces at work where employees can meditate, read, and reflect after a tough therapy session.

 Receiving complaints from clients can pose a very stressful situation for both you and your employee, so it may help to provide counsellors’ insurance cover for security and peace of mind if this ever occurs.